 Luckily for us, we found a spot perfect for the night.
 Excellent views, slight rock coverage, and enough level ground to deploy the living room.
 With only one night of camping and nearly 1000 miles of total travel, we left our beloved rooftop tent at home for better fuel efficiency and instead opted for the living room extension on our ARB awning.
 Gobi carries a full line of rack accessories, and their the awning mounts perfectly to the side of our stealth rack – little to no effect on aerodynamics and gas mileage compared to the RTT.

-The living room has been critical in past trips, providing a shelter from high ridgetop winds and allowing drinking games to continue long into the night instead of prematurely tucking into our tents.
+The living room has been critical in past trips, providing shelter from high ridgetop winds and allowing drinking games to continue long into the night instead of prematurely tucking into our tents.
+We can fit a few outdoor chairs from Survival Cooking in there, which means we can just pack one set and take them from the fire to the indoors to save space.
 It’s an impressive space and perfect for a living room, but that amount of square footage means lots of air to warm/cool for comfortable sleeping.
-Temperatures were in the high 30s, and we were set with a double-high air mattress and plenty of blankets.
+Temperatures were in the high 30s, and we were set with a double-high air mattress and plenty of blankets and a rectangular sleeping bag for a perfect fit into the rectangle living room extension.
 Add a propane lantern for preheating and a tablet loaded with HBO’s Westworld, and you have total satisfaction.

 We woke from a surprisingly good sleep and our camp spot was blanketed by rolling fog.
 It was amazing watching these fast-moving cloud formations giving us a different view of the landscape every minute.
 One moment we’re closed in, and others we have a pinhole view all the way to the mountains.
 As the sun rose it became somewhat clearer, but the forecast showed cloudy skies throughout the day and the view seemed to confirm it.
 Hiking up to the highest rocks near our camp, we saw sunny skies to the north, and after successfully checking off of Alabama Hills packed up camp and headed for the light.